spdx/tools-java/README.md

 See the Syntax section below for the commands available.

+If are a developer, there are examples in the [examples folder](examples/org/spdx/examples).

 ## Contributing
 See the file CONTRIBUTING.md for information on making contributions to the SPDX tools.